Imatest is opened by

 Imatest 3.6+ includes an extremely useful function called Data Cursor, selected on by the toolbar icon.
 When selected, you can click on a curve and display its coordinates in a small box called a Datatip.
 Right-clicking on the Datatip lets you can delete it or choose additional options.

-In most modules, figures can be saved as either PNG files (a standard losslessly-compressed image file format) or as Matlab FIG files, which can be opened by the button in the Imatest main window.
+In most modules, figures can be saved as either PNG files (a standard losslessly-compressed image file format) or as Matlab FIG files, which can be opened by the Imatest main window.
 Fig files can be manipulated (zoomed and rotated), but they tend to require more storage than PNG files, especially for 3D files, which can be generated by SFRplus and Light Falloff.
-In general, PNG files are preferred unless significant manipulation will be required at a later time— for example if you wish to rotate 3D files (which can be several megabytes).
+In general, PNG files are preferred unless significant manipulation will be required at a later time— for example if you wish to rotate 3D files (which can be several megabytes).button in the

 Too many open Figures